 I now wonder if Dad chose the house, opposite my widowed grandmother’s dairy farm, so that he might become part of the family from which Mum had sprung.
 It suited Mum, in the beginning, because she was pregnant, and could run home whenever she wanted to.

 On the surface, my parents were well matched.
 In a photo in the early days, Dad is beaming with happiness.
 Mum is trying to look good for the camera.
 Perhaps she’s embarrassed, but I know from her own words, that she was very much in love when they first met.
-She named him after her husband: ‘little Bill’.
+She named her firstborn son after her husband: ‘little Bill’.
 In reality, they were different, poles apart.

 Our house was a simple tin-roofed shack, as Mum called it, sitting on two acres of land divided into three paddocks.
 An outdoor wash-house was linked by a dirt path to the back of the house.
 Dad had to empty the tippy-tin from the dunny with its smelly contents wriggling with life.
 We kids chose to squat under the wide-armed jacaranda tree to do our business.